Building a hot tub in the backyard with a theme in mind can be rewarding.

 1. Hot Tub With Seating Area

 One lovely idea you could incorporate is dividing the backyard deck into two adjacent sections- one for lounging and sunbathing, the other for a hot tub.
-The benefit of installing a backyard deck is that it gives you the illusion of using a swimming pool and ample space to place outdoor tables.
+The benefit of installing a backyard deck is that it gives you the illusion of using a swimming pool and ample outdoor space to place outdoor tables.

 You could use this backyard area to host parties with family members since a spacious wooden deck will make the perfect platform for lounging.